-Despite your most careful planning (did you make a detailed timeline?), cooking Thanksgiving dinner can still feel a little stressful come the big day.
-That's why we love getting a jump-start on the side dishes now.
+Despite your most careful planning (did you make a detailed timeline?), cooking Thanksgiving dinner can still feel a little stressful once the big day rolls around.
+That's why we love getting a jump start on the side dishes now.
 Most can be prepped, assembled, or even totally cooked anywhere from a day to a month in advance.
 From mashed potatoes and stuffing, to gravy and casseroles, these are the Thanksgiving sides to make ahead.

 Mashed potatoes are a Thanksgiving essential, but they can take up precious time if you're making a big batch on the big day.
 Give yourself a head start with this casserole version of the dish.